-The vehicle involved was a 2001 Chevrolet S10.
 While driving 50 mph front wheels locked up and the vehicle lost brake power.
 Emergency brake had to be engaged to assist in stopping the vehicle.
 Dealership indicated that this occurred because the steering wiring cable was grounded to a location where it should not have been.
 This resulted in the wiring being exposed and rubbed, causing an electrical short.
 To correct the failure dealership replaced the wiring harness.
-It was Saturday, Mar.
-27, 2004 when this wiring issue happened.

-The vehicle involved was a 1999 Chevrolet S10.
-VIN of the vehicle was 1GCCS194XX_.
 Consumer has had multiple problems with vehicle.
 A/c wires burned out the clutch fan.
 Dealer claimed wires weren't where they were suppose to be.
 Cooling fan went through the hood.
 Dealer said it was a manufacturer's defect.
 A month ago when the a/c wires burned out, they detected it.
 Dealer didn't offer a loner vehicle.
-It was Wednesday, Aug.
-2, 2000 when this wiring issue happened.

 See all problems of the 1999 Chevrolet S10.

-The car involved was a 1996 Chevrolet S10.
-The vehicle's vehicle identification number (VIN) was 1GNDT13W6T_.
 There was a battery leak.
 Fluid leaked onto the wiring harness cover and ate through to several wires.
 Also, defective brakes caused brake pads to wear out and rotors to corrode.
 Dealer has been contacted.
-This problem occurred on 08/31/99.

 |Problem Category||Number of Problems|